-Honolulu EventsIn addition to its many cultural and historic landmarks, this destination hosts a number of outstanding festivals and events that may coincide with your visit and offer fun things to do with friends.
+Honolulu EventsIn addition to its many cultural and historic landmarks, this destination hosts a number of outstanding festivals and events that may coincide with your visit.

 Dancing, music, crafts and demonstrations at several venues citywide help promote harmony between Hawaiians and people of the Asia-Pacific region during the Honolulu Festival in March.
 The celebration wraps with the Grand Parade, which wends down Kalākaua Avenue.
 April’s Hawai‘i International Film Festival Spring Showcase presents a menu of independent and foreign films.